Events

 Visitors to a single meeting £2

-This talk will be preceded by a short AGM
+This will be proceeded by a short AGM

 < | TOP | >